devsilvar/Dashbaord-Test/README.md

 # User Dashboard

-A user dashboard application built with React and various other modern web development tools.
+A user dashboard application built with React , Tailwind and various other modern web development tools.

 ## Table of Contents